yukiwith5267/HomeVisitLINEBot/README.md

 tmux new-window 'source env/bin/activate; sudo pigpiod; uvicorn main:app --host 0.0.0.0 --port 8000 --reload'
 ```

-## How to publish the localhost of the Raspi to the Internet
+4. Publish main.py on the Internet

 There are two ways to publish localhost to the Internet: using ngrok and using cloudflare.

 **Using ngrok:**